mehrdad7185/Fastapi/README.md

 For setup docker-hub push
-add this code to youre pipeline (.gitlab-ci.yml) you have to add the variables DOCKER_USERNAME,DOCKER_PASSWORD in youre gitlab with its value
+add this code to youre pipeline (.gitlab-ci.yml) you have to add the variables DOCKER_USERNAME , DOCKER_PASSWORD in youre gitlab with its value also add the stage -push on top of youre code

 ```yaml